msawczyn/EFDesigner2022/VSMarketplace blurb.md

+<h1>For Visual Studio 2022</h1>

-This Visual Studio 2019 extension is the easiest way to add a consistently correct Entity Framework model to your project with support for EF6, EFCore2, EFCore3 and EFCore5.
+This Visual Studio 2022 extension is the easiest way to add a consistently correct Entity Framework model to your project with support for EF6, EFCore2, EFCore3 and EFCore5.

 It's an opinionated code generator, adding a new file type (.efmodel) that allows for fast, easy and, most importantly, **visual** design of persistent classes.
 Inheritance, unidirectional and bidirectional associations are all supported.
 Enumerations are also included in the visual model, as is the ability to add text blocks to explain potentially arcane parts of your design.